nfroidure/buildbranch/README.md

 Type: `String`
 Default: 'www'

-The folder in wich the build is.
+The folder in which the build is.

-##### options.domain
-Type: `String`

-The domain name that will fill the cname file.

-##### options.cname
-Type: `String`
-Default: 'CNAME'

-The name of the file enabling custom domain name on you build platform.

 ##### options.commit
 Type: `String`